/*******************************************************************************

 /// GetShardIterator to get the shard iterator to specify in the first GetRecords

 /// call.
-GetRecords returns a new shard iterator in NextShardIterator
+GetRecords returns a new shard iterator in NextShardIterator.

-/// Specify the shard iterator returned in NextShardIterator
+/// Specify the shard iterator returned in NextShardIterator in subsequent

 /// calls to GetRecords.
 If the shard has been closed, the shard iterator can't

-/// return more data and GetRecords returns null
+/// return more data and GetRecords returns null in NextShardIterator.

 /// You can terminate the loop when the shard is closed, or when the shard iterator reaches